Mine Safety and Health Administration, Labor.

 1. Electronic Mail: zzMSHAemail@example.com.
 Include the docket number of the petition in the subject line of the message.

 2. Facsimile: 202-693-9441.

-3. Regular Mail or Hand Delivery: MSHA, Office of Standards, Regulations, and Variances, 201 12th Street South, Suite 4E401, Arlington, Virginia 22202-5452, Attention: Sheila McConnell, Director, Office of Standards, Regulations, and Variances.
+3. Regular Mail or Hand Delivery: MSHA, Office of Standards, Regulations, and Variances, 201 12th Street South, Suite 4E401, Arlington, Virginia 22202-5452, Attention: Roslyn B. Fontaine, Acting Director, Office of Standards, Regulations, and Variances.
 Persons delivering documents are required to check in at the receptionist's desk in Suite 4E401.
-Individuals may inspect a copy of the petition and comments during normal business hours at the address listed above.
+Individuals may inspect copies of the petition and comments during normal business hours at the address listed above.